 After living in Australia for 14 years I still have to get used to this lack of small talk – my first question when answering the phone and starting the conversation still is,“How are you?”, which is usually met with surprised silence.

-Tipping is Indeed Expected
+Tipping in Berlin is Indeed Expected

-Berliners are used to tips in restaurants and bars.
+Berliners are used to tipping in restaurants and bars.
 But it’s a different kind of tipping than what you would have in the States.
 It’s more of a token of appreciation for good service, not a topping up of a dreadfully bad base salary.
 I tend not to tip if I fetch the drink myself from the bar or if it’s just a small transaction.
 When eating at a restaurant we add a small tip of two euros or so (depending on the bill) if we liked the service.

 Berlin in Winter is Freezing Cold